 When I learned I would soon be diving back into the dating pool (well, looking back I didn’t dive willingly, I was shoved) I wasn’t thrilled.
 After all, if I had been really good at dating the first time around I shouldn’t have to date again, right?
 Wrong, life changes and we need to change with it if we are to remain happy and healthy!
 Besides what is the worst thing that could happen?

-So here is what I have learned so far in that ever elusive, contact sport of dating.
+So here is what I have learned so far in that ever elusive, contact sport of dating after divorce.

 1. Join an online dating site, men aren’t going to walk through your living room so you need to get out there and find them.
 There are so many sites to choose from and lists of the best ones all over the internet.
 I must admit I was kind of disappointed when I learned that I too old for Tinder, but that may have been a good thing, swiping right or left is no grounds for a relationship!
 There are also a lot of articles out there to teach you how to write a good profile.
 A word of caution, on one site I used a name that I thought was humorous and while most of the men got the joke, some didn’t and I may have lost out on meeting someone special.